Josip Jelačić: Battle of Pákozd

 Jelačić's army occupied Székesfehérvár on 26 September 1848.
 The same day the Emperor appointed lieutenant-general Count Franz Philipp von Lamberg as general commanding all troops in Hungary, but this was annulled by the Hungarian Parliament.
 Lajos Kossuth called the Hungarians for resistance, and the Országos Honvédelmi Bizottmány (National Homeguarding Committee) was given the power of execution.
-Lamberg, trying to take over the command of the Hungarian troops was identified and killed.
+Lamberg, trying to take over the command of the Imperial Hungarian troops was identified and killed.

 Jelačić advanced onward, reached Lake Velence on 29 September, where he met Hungarian troops.
 After the first strikes, lieutenant-general János Móga withdrew to north to Sukoró.
 Jelačić demanded Móga stand against the rebels, and "get back to the road of honour and duty", but Móga refused, and his army attacked Jelačić between his position and Pákozd.

-After his defeat, on 30 September Jelačić asked for a three-day ceasefire; he wanted to use these days to wait for Roth's army.
+After the Battle of Pákozd, on 30 September Jelačić asked for a three-day ceasefire; he wanted to use these days to wait for Roth's army.
 He assessed the greater numbers of the Hungarian troops and the poor armaments and tiredness of his own troops.
 On 1 October the supply routes to Croatia were cut by rebels, so he advanced toward Vienna.
 On 3 October Móga was pursuing after Jelačić, but did not want to make an attack.

 On 4 October, Ferdinand I of Austria reappointed Jelačić as the general commander of all troops in Hungary, and dissolved the Hungarian Diet.

 Vienna Revolt

-Austrian Minister of War Theodor Baillet von Latour called the guards in Vienna to join the troops of Jelačić, but this caused a riot in Vienna on 6 October in which Latour was killed.
+Austrian Minister of War Theodor Baillet von Latour called the guards in Vienna to join the troops of Jelačić, but this caused an uprising in Vienna on 6 October in which Latour was killed.

 On 7 October Hungarian General Mór Perczel defeated the armies of General Roth and Josip Filipović, and took them prisoner.
 The Hungarian Parliament annulled the Emperor's decree of October 4.

 Jelačić moved onward to Vienna to join the troops around the city.
 Under Lieutenant-General Kuzman Todorović, he organised a body of 14,000 soldiers to move south to Styria to protect Croatia.

 The Viennese revolution committee called for aid from the Hungarian Government.
 On 10 October at Laaer Berg near Vienna, Jelačić joined Austrian troops led by Auersperg, and the army was strengthened with troops from Bratislava, a regiment of Ludwig von Wallmoden-Gimborn and Franz Joseph I of Austria's regiment.
 Jelačić's forces were soon under Field Marshal Windisch-Grätz.
 On 21 October, seeing trouble ahead, Móga stopped at the Austrian border, and the revolution in Vienna was suppressed.
 Jelačić's forces were fighting in the Landstrasse, Erdberg and Weissgerber suburbs.